Embattled Russian track president Dmitry Shlyakhtin resigns

-MOSCOW - The president of the Russian track and field federation has resigned two days after he was accused of obstructing an anti-doping investigation using fake medical documents.
+MOSCOW - The president of the Russian track and field federation resigned on Saturday, two days after he was accused of obstructing an anti-doping investigation involving fake medical documents.

+Eight months before the Olympics in Tokyo, Russia is facing a double threat on doping-linked charges, including another case centred on alleged tampering with lab data provided to the World Anti-Doping Agency.

-Dmitry Shlyakhtin has told an emergency federation conference in Moscow that he is stepping down.
-He was already provisionally suspended pending a full hearing on the charges from the Athletics Integrity Unit.
+Track federation president Dmitry Shlyakhtin stepped down at an emergency federation conference in Moscow.
+He was already provisionally suspended pending a hearing on the charges from the Athletics Integrity Unit (AIU).

+Runner-turned-businesswoman Yulia Tarasenko has been appointed acting president.
+However, she immediately faced a backlash from Russia’s most decorated active athlete, the three-time world high jump champion Mariya Lasitskene.

+“Tarasenko is Shlyakhtin’s stooge and should get out of the federation immediately, following her super-professional boss,” Lasitskene told state news agency Tass.

 A politically well-connected regional sports minister, Shlyakhtin took office in January 2016 pledging to overturn Russia’s suspension from international track events due to widespread doping.